-The Swaine Adeney Brigg Family of companies including Swaine Adeney Leathergoods, Herbert Johnson Hatters & Brigg Umbrellas represents over 250yrs of quality craftsmanship in equestrian equipment, leather goods, headwear and elegant personal accessories.
+The Swaine London Group Family of companies including Swaine Adeney Leathergoods, Brigg Umbrellas & Herbert Johnson Hatters represents over 250yrs of quality craftsmanship in equestrian equipment, leather goods, headwear and elegant personal accessories.
 Innovation twinned with great respect for old knowledge and traditional methods to create beautiful items of desire from only the finest quality natural materials.

 Iconic items from our brands have marked their place in history being featured in the times most poignant news events, being carried by Royalty & Rock stars alike and having graced the silver screen with the worlds most beloved characters on film.
 Join us on a journey of our most famous accessories…

 The tragic event of the sinking of the RMS Titanic on the 14th-15th April 1912 has been etched on the world’s consciousness and retold through countless documentaries and films.
 A detail not so well known however, is that many of the items from the wreckage have since been recovered in recent years.
 Among these items were many of the lost passengers’ belongings including a Herbert Johnson collapsible silk top hat and bow tie.
 The fine condition of these items after having spent so long in the seas embrace is unfathomable and remarkable, even the label is still clearly visible.

 This top hat & tie are now on display at the traveling museum exhibition of TITANIC: THE ARTEFACT EXHIBITION.